How to buy Telstra (TLS) shares

 Step 5: Decide your order type

-Orders are how you tell online brokers what sort of trades you'd like to make, and decide how you'd like your money to behave.
+Orders are how you tell online brokers what sort of trades you'd like to make and decide how you'd like your money to behave.

 Market order

 A market order is an order to buy shares at the current market price.
 In fast-moving markets, these prices can change while you're making the trade.
 Let’s say you place an order for Telstra shares at $4.20.
 You place an order but by the time it executes the share price has dropped to $3.90.
-You will get your shares at the lower price.
+You will get your shares at a lower price.
 The same situation applies if the share price goes up while your order is being executed.

 Limit order